You will know why this dish has the name Land your Man Baked Beans once you give it a try! So much flavor in these meaty baked beans.

 Step-by-Step Directions

-Step One – Add your baked beans and remaining ingredients to the slow cooker and stir.
+Step One – Add everything to the slow cooker.

-Step Two – Place the lid on the slow cooker and cook on LOW for 7 ( up to 8) hours, try not to open the lid during the cooking time.
+Step Three – Cover and cook on LOW for 7 ( up to 8) hours, try not to open the lid during the cooking time.
+Serve and enjoy!

 How to serve